-Despite the series' title, Princess Zelda does not actually appear in every Zelda game.
-For example, the Game Boy Color Zelda games Oracle of Seasons and Oracle of Ages contain almost no mention of Princess Zelda in the main plot.
-In fact, they must be played in succession through use of the password system; only then is the overall plot (and her connection to the games) is revealed.
+Despite the franchise's title, Princess Zelda does not actually appear in every Zelda game.
+Link's Awakening, for example, only makes a fleeting reference to her existence, but otherwise she is not mentioned, nor does she appear.
+Likewise, in the Game Boy Color Zelda games Oracle of Seasons and Oracle of Ages, there is almost no mention of Princess Zelda in the main plot.
+The two games must be played in succession with the use of the password system that connects them in order to reveal the overall plot of the games, and Zelda's connection to it.

 Depictions of Zelda

 As numerous incarnations of Zelda have come to exist, some have also come to bear alter-egos and hidden histories.
 Below are some examples.

 Throughout The Legend of Zelda: Ocarina of Time, the supposedly male Sheik helps Link by giving him hints about where to go and teaching him the songs for teleporting to the temples on his harp.
 Towards the end of the game, it is revealed that Sheik is actually Zelda in disguise.